 You can also do a Roth IRA conversion from your traditional IRA.
 It preserves money you want to keep invested in the market, which is especially good if your retirement savings are low.
 But remember, you’ll pay tax on the conversion, so this might not be the best option if you’re in a high tax bracket.

 6. There Are Fees For Not Complying

 Depending on when your birthday is, your first RMD must be taken by Dec.
-31 of the year you turn 70 and a half, or by April 1 of the following year.
+31 of the year you turn 70-1/2, or by April 1 of the following year.
 If you forget or decide you don’t want to comply, you’ll be charged income tax and a penalty equal to 50% of your unwithdrawn RMD.